open/close all folders

 - Mega Man Zero has Hidden Phantom, one of the Four Guardians of Copy X and the head of the Neo Arcadian intel unit.
 He's a Reploid like any of his brethren, and is very ninja-like — using body doubles, Fuuma Shuriken, a tanto and shadow powers to go along with it.

-- Mega Man ZX Advent has Siarnaq, the Chosen One of Model P. He's arguably even more robotic (being mindless and talks in a Robo Speak) and just as crafty as his Biometal's namesake.
+- Mega Man ZX Advent has Siarnaq, the Chosen One of Model P. (The "P" stands for Phantom, as in the Reploid mentioned above.)
+He's arguably even more robotic (being mindless and talking in a Robo Speak save for one decidedly Not So Stoic moment if the player dies to him in Siarnaq's Boss Battle) and just as crafty as his Biometal's namesake.

-- Cyborg Ninja from Metal Gear Solid.
+- Cyborg Ninja/Grey Fox from Metal Gear Solid.
 Raiden eventually becomes one in Metal Gear Solid 4 and beyond.

-- Cyrax and all of his clones from Mortal Kombat.
+- Cyrax and all of his clones (Sektor, Cyborg Smoke, Cyber Sub-Zero, Triborg) from Mortal Kombat.

-- In The Ninja Warriors, the title characters are a cyborg Ninja and Kunoichi.
+- In The Ninja Warriors, the title characters are a cyborg ninja and kunoichi.
+Essentially ninja Terminators.